alessandrofogli/Web-Scrapers/README.md

 - 👋 Hi, I’m @alessandrofogli
-- 👀 I’m interested in AI, Web Development and Blockchain
+- 👀 I’m interested in AI, Finance and Blockchain
+- 👨🏻‍🎓 MSc Student in Systems Engineering for Financial Technology